netromdk/vermin/README.md

 Usage: ./minpy.py [options] <python source files and folders..>

 Options:
+  -q      Quite mode.
+It only prints the final versions verdict.
   -v..
 Verbosity level 1 to 2. -v shows less than -vv but more than no verbosity.
   -i      Ignore incompatible version warnings.
   -p=X    Use X concurrent processes to analyze files (defaults to all cores = 8).

-% ./minpy.py minpy.py
+% ./minpy.py -q minpy.py
-Detecting python files..
-Analyzing using 8 processes..
 Minimum required versions: 2.7, 3.0

 % ./minpy.py -v examples